The birth of the Mini SkirtFebruary 2, 2015

 Sweeping fashion changes

 Towards the end of the fifties, fashion had started to get really interesting, with new processes, fabrics and materials being used by a new generation of fashion designers.
-It wasn’t until the mid-sixties however, that things really started to get underway, with the sexual revolution and a decade when the young started to influence what was worn on the streets.
+It wasn’t until the mid-sixties however, that things really started to get underway, with the sexual revolution and a decade when the young started to influence what was worn on the streets and the mini skirts was born.

 The swinging sixties